 The Oklahoma Hall of Fame reaches more than 800,000 people annually through its programs.
-Whether we are welcoming visitors and students on free field trips to the Gaylord-Pickens Museum, distributing books to public school libraries, or sharing the stories of accomplished Oklahomans at the Oklahoma Hall of Fame Banquet & Induction Ceremony, we are proud to celebrate our rich history with people from across our nation.
+Whether we are welcoming visitors and students on free field trips to the Gaylord-Pickens Museum, distributing books to public school libraries, or sharing the stories of accomplished Oklahomans at the Oklahoma Hall of Fame Banquet & Induction Ceremony, we are proud to celebrate our rich history with people from across our state and our nation.

 This year, we have made the first major investment in the Gaylord-Pickens Museum since its opening a decade ago with the introduction of Picture Yourself, a new, immersive exhibit experience.
 Picture Yourself allows visitors to put themselves in the shoes of a few famous Oklahomans.

 Our goal for the coming year is to reach more Oklahomans than ever before with our mission of telling our state’s story through its people.
 With the opening of Picture Yourself, we aim to double our Museum attendance and implement outreach programs that will take the experience to all corners of the state.

 Short term the scholarship program provides high school students with much-needed funds to continue their education.

 Because the scholarship criteria is based on Oklahoma’s history and heritage, students have a greater sense of pride which provides for greater success.
 The majority of scholarship recipients remain in Oklahoma after obtaining their degrees; choosing to become an active member of the community and raise their families here.